StyraHem/ShellyForHASS/components/shelly/README.md

 - Using CoAP and REST for communication (not MQTT)
 - Working with both static or dynamic ip addresses on your devices
 - Using events so very fast response (no polling)
+- Support restric login with username and password (from 0.0.3)

 ## Devices supported
 - Shelly 1